 Avidan: There are obviously many areas of IoT that would help with this.
 If I was forced to pick three, from where we are standing today, it would be a solution which optimizes routes and predictive maintenance for vehicles in the first place.
 There are many ways for logistics companies to obtain transparency about a possible optimization of their supply chain in favor of climate protection.
 Electronic freight documents can replace paper printouts, telematics solutions reduce fuel consumption through improved route guidance, tracking solutions analyze driving styles, calculate exact arrival times and provide additional information about upcoming maintenance.

 The second IoT soluion for me would be one that optimizes building automation with a focus on energy consumption.
 Our „Building Monitoring & Analytics“ solution is a good example for that.
 Sensors can be used to measure CO2 levels, movement and temperature in rooms, thus providing transparency about energy consumption, room use and air quality.
 This helps to save costs and enables a more positive environmental balance.
-"Building Monitoring & Analytics" was recently awarded the we care label as the first IoT product.
+"Building Monitoring & Analytics" was recently awarded the Green Magenta label as the first IoT product.
 Deutsche Telekom uses this label to identify particularly environmentally or socially sustainable offerings.

 The third solution is about reducing food waste.
 Today we destroy about 30 percent of the food produced worldwide.
 IoT can make a valuable contribution here.
 Food such as fruit, vegetables, fish and dairy products must be transported and stored in a cool place.
 A tracker monitors the cold chain and provides information about the condition of the goods.
 It determines the location, measures the temperature and registers vibrations and if necessary, the tracker readjusts the temperature.
 A supermarket for example would have around seven percent less loss due to spoiled food because of an IoT solution like that.

 As CEO of DT IoT, what do you wish for when you look five years into the future?